 PS51> Get-DnsServerResourceRecord -ZoneName corp.ad -RRType A | Where-Object TimeToLive -GE "00:15:00"

 Taking this one step further, you can also search for records in a different DNS zone and even on different DNS servers.

 In the example below, we will search for A records in the canada.corp.ad zone on DNS server DC03

 PS51> Get-DnsServerResourceRecord -ComputerName DC03 -ZoneName canada.corp.ad -RRType A

 Adding and Removing A Host Records

-Add-DnsServerResourceRecordA cmdlet.
-In this example below, you need to add a host record for a new printer that you are adding to the network.
-It will be added to the corp.ad zone with the name reddeerprint01, and it's IP address is 192.168.2.56.
+Add-DnsServerResourceRecordA.
+In the example below, you need to add a host record for a new printer that you are adding to the network.
+It will be added to the corp.ad zone with the name reddeerprint01, and its IP address is 192.168.2.56.

 PS51> Add-DnsServerResourceRecordA -Name reddeerprint01 -ZoneName corp.ad -IPv4Address 192.168.2.56 PS51> Get-DnsServerResourceRecord -ZoneName corp.ad -RRType A

 If it turns out that you need to remove a record, perhaps the printer has been decommissioned, you can use the following code to remove the host record that we just created: